freemansoft/speedtest-app-insights/README.md

 2. The `--verbose` flag co-mingles the notion of more output and log routing to ApplicationMonitor
 3. This application disables automatic integrations because the metrics and traces are the end product and do not exist as KPIs and diagnostics as part of some greater application.
 4. This application does not demonstrate cross call tracing identifiers because they weren't needed
+5. This should all be stuffed into a docker container.
+Crontab would probably execute the container with an `-exec` flag.

 ## Purpose